Mathef/docs-4-ai/crawl4ai_docs.md

   3. Nested Lists: The products field is a nested list, where each item is a complex object.
   4. Lists of Objects: The reviews and related_products fields are lists of objects.

-Let\'s break down the key concepts:
+Let's break down the key concepts:

 ### Nested Objects

-To create a nested object, use \"type\": \"nested\" and provide a fields array for the nested structure:
+To create a nested object, use "type": "nested" and provide a fields array for the nested structure:

 ```